haitch-dot-tech/esp_pwm/README.md

 A very basic library intended to make using ledc/pwm functions easier.
 It also includes the ability to easily fade an LED.

-Please leave lots of constructive criticism, this is my first library!

 ## Installation
 ### Arduino IDE
 1. Download .ZIP from Code dropdown at the top of this page